Exotic symplectic manifolds from Lefschetz fibrations

-Note that the spheres $A$ and $B$ intersect transversely at the two critical points of $\rho$ which have the same grading mod 2.
-Hence Floer differential vanishes, and rank $HF(A,B)$ is equal to 2 even for the case of $W_1$.
+The spheres $A$ and $B$ intersect transversely at the two critical points of $\rho$ which have the same grading mod 2.
+This can be seen, for example, since gradings are unchanged by totally-real isotopy and $B$ is (non-Lagrangian!) totally-real isotopic to $A$, so the gradings on the intersection points are the same as gradings of intersections of $A$ and a perturbation of $A$, which by Morse-Bott techniques going back to the same already-cited computation of Floer in \cite{Floer2}, differ by the dimension of the sphere $A$, an even number.
+Hence the Floer differential vanishes, and rank $HF(A,B)$ is equal to 2 even for the case of $W_1$.

-On the other hand for the matching paths in $W_1$, the vanishing cycles are not Hamiltonian isotopic.
+On the other hand, the vanishing cycles $A$ and $B$ are not Hamiltonian isotopic.
 In fact, they are not isomorphic as objects of the Donaldson-Fukaya category of the fiber.
 To see this consider the Lefschetz thimble $L$ for the critical point over $0$ of the auxiliary fibration $\rho$ and the vanishing path going straight down.
 We see that in the total space of $\rho$, i.e the fiber of $\pi$, $A$ and $L$ are disjoint and so $HF(A, L)=0$.
-On the other hand, since the vanishing path for $L$ intersects the matching path for $B$ exactly once, $HF(B, L)$ is the same as the Floer cohomology of the corresponding vanishing cycles (of $\rho$), that is of the vanishing sphere with itself.
+On the other hand, the vanishing path for $L$ intersects the matching path for $B$ exactly once, so by Lemma \ref{lemHFcompare} applied to $L$ and $B$ we see that $HF(B, L)$ is the same as the Floer cohomology of the corresponding vanishing cycles (of $\rho$), that is of the vanishing sphere with itself.
 This is again $H(S^{n-1})$, and so is not zero.

-Correspondingly, for these non-isomorphic vanishing cycles the pair of pants product still hits the fundamental class in $HF(B,B)$ (by Poincare duality in Floer theory).
-We want to see that the product misses the identity, which in turn forces the group $HF(B, \tau_A (B))$ to be of rank $4$.
+Correspondingly, for these non-isomorphic vanishing cycles the pair of pants product still hits the fundamental class in $HF(B,B)$ (by Poincare duality in Floer theory, \cite{Book}[Sections 8c and 12e]).
+We want to see that the product misses the identity, which in turn by Observation \ref{obsRanks} forces the group $HF(B, \tau_A (B))$ to be of rank $4+2-2=4$.
+Of course, $\operatorname{rank} HF(B, \tau_A (B))=\operatorname{rank} HF( \tau_A (B), B)$ by Poincare duality in Floer cohmology.

-To see that $m$ misses the identity, suppose there is $\alpha \in HF( A, B) \otimes HF(B, A)$ such that $m(\alpha)= Id \in HF(B,B)$.
-Then for a non-zero element $\beta \in HF(B, L)$, the composition of Floer products going from $HF(B, L) \otimes HF( A, B) \otimes HF(B, A)$ to $HF(B, L)$ on the one hand takes $\beta \otimes \alpha$ to $m(\beta, \operatorname{Id})=\beta$, and on the other hand factors through the group $HF(A, L)=0$.
-As $\beta \neq 0$, this is a contradiction.
+To see that $\mu$ misses the identity, suppose there is $c \in HF( A, B) \otimes HF(B, A)$ such that $\mu(c)= Id \in HF(B,B)$.
+Then for a non-zero element $d \in HF(B, L)$, the composition of Floer products going from $HF(B, L) \otimes HF( A, B) \otimes HF(B, A)$ to $HF(B, L)$ on the one hand takes $d \otimes c$ to $\mu(d, \operatorname{Id})=d$, and on the other hand factors through the group $HF(A, L)=0$.
+As $d \neq 0$, this is a contradiction.